KotaWatanabe/git_homework/readme.md

-# CodeCore Homework
+# CodeCore Assignments

 This repository contains homework for the COdeCore Bootcamp.
+You can find these on certified.in.

+# Some Homework

+- Box It and Stuff
+- Turtle Drawing